2018–19 Gibraltar Second Division

-The 2018–19 Gibraltar Second Division was the sixth season of the second tier football in Gibraltar since the Gibraltar Football Association joined UEFA.
+The 2018–19 Gibraltar Second Division was the sixth and final season of the second tier football in Gibraltar since the Gibraltar Football Association joined UEFA.
 The season began on 15 August 2018.
 After the expulsion of Angels the previous season and withdrawal of Cannons, the league was contested by 7 clubs.

 This season saw the return of the Second Division Cup after stadium renovations saw the tournament scrapped the previous year.
 The tournament took place during a mid-season break from 17 December 2018 until 9 March 2019.
 Boca Gibraltar were the reigning champions, earning promotion to the 2018–19 Gibraltar Premier Division.

 There was no promotion after the completion of this season due to the merger of Gibraltar's football leagues to form the new Gibraltar National League.

 Format

 Clubs played each other three times for a total of 18 matches each, with a break in mid-season for clubs to contest the Chesterton's Cup.

 This season saw an expansion of the Home Grown Player (HPG) rule, which required clubs to name a minimum of 4 home grown players in their matchday squads with at least three of them on the field of play at all times.